 Amish Molasses Cookies

-There are many different recipes for Amish molasses cookies, and most of them are similar.
-They usually contain molasses and spices, and it's a great combination.
+There are many variations of Amish molasses cookies, but most share a common base of molasses and warm spices, which is a classic and delicious combination.

 Amish Whoopie Pies